orangemug/interruptible/README.md

 # interruptible

+**Work in progress, the README might not match the code at this point**

 Schedule some tasks to happen for a length of time with priority behaviours, mainly aimed at a shared view with multiple controllers.

 Say what!
 Lets break it down a little bit.
 So we have some tasks which are basically just things which will in the future for some duration of time.